aspose-cells/Aspose.Cells-API-References/italian/python-net/aspose.cells/name/get_refers_to/_index.md

 is_root: false
 ---
 ##  get_refers_to(is_r1c1, is_local) {#bool-bool}
-Ottieni il riferimento di questo Nome.
+Ottieni il riferimento di questo nome.